Ryukotsuki/Poke-Manager/README.md

 3. Create a desktop shortcut if you want quick access.
 4. Run the platform build: `PokeManager.exe` on Windows, `PokeManager.desktop` or `PokeManager` on Linux, or `PokeManager.app` on macOS.
 5. Select your main **PokeMMO** folder when prompted.

-### ⚡ Quick Start

-1. Open Poke Manager.
-2. Select your PokeMMO folder if this is the first launch.
-3. Click **Start PokeMMO**.
-4. Choose normal launch or true borderless mode.
-5. Use **Mod Browser** to install themes, strings, mods, or ReShade presets.
-6. Use **Manager** to remove or manage installed components.

 ---